Posted in Neighborhoods, People

 “to make its program available to all women and girls irrespective of race, creed or color”

-The name was changed to West Oakland CenterYWCA.
+The name was changed to West Oakland Center YWCA.

-A group of men and women is sitting on a wall in front of Linden Branch Y.W.C.A – circa the 1930s.
-African American Museum & Library at Oakland (Oakland, Calif.
+A group of men and women sitting on a wall in front of Linden Branch Y.W.C.A – circa the 1930s.
+African American Museum & Library at Oakland (Oakland, Calif.)

 Linden Street was described as ” a two-story framed building with four club rooms, a reception hall, office for the business and industrial sections, and two rooms rented to accommodate working girls.”

-The facility and surrounding neighborhood were razed in the early 1960s to make room for the Acorn Projects.
+The facility and the surrounding neighborhood were razed in the early 1960s to make room for the Acorn Projects.

 Oakland’s Black YMCA.

 The organization, organized by Rev. L.A.
 Brown of the First A.M.E.
 Church, opened on June 6, 1926.
 It was initially located at 3431 Market Street in West Oakland, and William E. Watkins, an attorney, was the first director.
-1927, the organization had 160 members, including 134 seniors and 26 boys.
+In 1927, the organization had 160 members, including 134 seniors and 26 boys.

 3431 Market St -Today, Google Maps

-1929, they moved to 804 Filbert Street, known as the Filbert Street Branch YMCA.
-1935, they moved to 805 Linden Street and became the Eight and Linden Branch YMCA.
+In 1929, they relocated to the Filbert Street Branch YMCA at 804 Filbert Street.
+In 1935, they moved to 805 Linden Street and became the Eight and Linden Branch of the YMCA.

 The Filbert Street Y promoted a competitive sports program.
-Its annual track meets athletic contest attracted competitors from all over the Bay Area.
+Its annual track-and-field meet attracted competitors from across the Bay Area.

-Oakland Tribune March 19, 1934
+Oakland Tribune, March 19, 1934

 They sponsored a variety of classes and activities.
 Members could attend Bible and woodworking courses.
 C. E. Brown organized a boys’ orchestra that performed for the public.
 Some of the boys were invited to summer camp.

 In 1936, Mr. Watkins resigned as director and was replaced by R.T.
 Smith.
 The directory lists the BLACK YMCA at 836-36th Street.
 After moving to 36th Street, it became known as the North Oakland Branch.
-It probably integrated at about the same time as the Linden Branch.
+It was likely integrated around the same time as the Linden Branch.

 Exterior of YMCA building African Americans–California–Oakland–History–Pictorial works. source: Joseph (E. F.) Photograph Collection circa the 1930s